 - They may be too loosely shaped.
 Semolina dumplings can break apart if they are not tightly shaped.
 They should have smooth surfaces and clear edges, so make sure you press well when shaping.

 This easy chicken dumpling soup is an amazing soup for someone with a cold or the flu!
 The nutritious vegetables and the protein left by the chicken (or beef if you choose it) are great healers.
-My mom would always take out a pot and begin preparing this delicious semolina dumplings soup when I had a runny nose and it was just sooo conforting!
+My mom would always take out a pot and begin preparing this delicious comfort food whenever I had a runny or stuffed nose and it was just sooo conforting!